quicwg/multipath/draft-ietf-quic-multipath.md

 - Path Identifier (Path ID): An identifier that is used to identify a path in a QUIC connection at an endpoint.
 Path Identifier is used in multipath control frames (etc. PATH_ABANDON frame) to identify a path.
-By default, it is defined as the sequence number of the destination Connection ID used for sending packets on that particular path, but alternative definitions can be used if the length of that connection ID is zero.
+The Path ID is defined as the sequence number of the destination Connection ID used for sending packets on that particular path.
+If the initial path does have a zero-length Connection ID the Path ID is 0.

-- Packet Number Space Identifier (PN Space ID): An identifier that is used to distinguish packet number spaces for different paths.
+- Packet Number Space Identifier (PNS ID): An identifier that is used to distinguish packet number spaces for different paths.
 It is used in 1-RTT packets and ACK_MP frames.
 Each node maintains a list of "Received Packets" for each of the CID that it provided to the peer,